 Test the circuitry.
-The following tests are recommended:

 - Polarity check

 - VT circuit voltage measurement (primary injection test)

-- Earthing check
+- Grounding check

 - Phase relationship

 - Insulation resistance check

 The polarity check verifies the integrity of circuits and the phase relationships.
-The polarity should be measured as close as possible to the IED so ensure that most of the wiring is also checked.
+The polarity should be measured as close to the IED as possible to ensure that most of the wiring is also checked.

 The primary injection test verifies the VT ratio and the wiring all the way through from the primary system to the IED.
-Injection must be performed for each phase-toneutral circuit and each phase-to-phase pair.
+Injection must be performed for each phase-to-neutral circuit and each phase-to-phase pair.
 In each case voltages in all phases and neutral are measured.